mjordan/islandora_repository_reports/README.md

 ## Introduction

 A Drupal 8 module that provides a lightweight framework for reporting on various aspects of and Islandora repository using charts.
-Two default reports are "Media by MIME type" and "Islandora Model."
+Default reports are:

+* Media by MIME type
+* Islandora Model
+* Genre

 Submodules are included that add a report of media by [PRONOM PUID](https://en.wikipedia.org/wiki/PRONOM) (if Islandora FITS is installed), and two sample reports, "Flavors" and one that generated random report data.

 ## Overview